« Back to ALL

 Here you can explore an arcGIS map of the Kyle catchment with temperature recordings.

+Those there are problems for salmon at land and at sea, catches in the Highlands reached an all time low in 2022, representing just 75% of the five-year average.
 Salmon are an indicator species for the health of the entire freshwater ecosystems they inhabit.
 Not only that, they are a pillar of Highland culture and local employment.
 Today, there are 86 full time job roles on the Kyle river catchment related to salmon.
 If salmon disappear as our climate warms, the loss of these jobs would double the unemployment rate across the Kyle catchment.
-The climate is changing, and through history of deforestation and degradation, we've reduced the ability of freshwater ecosystems to adapt to this modern threat.
-We have to take steps to ensure the long-term viability of salmon populations, and that begins with the restoration of 'ecosystem functioning'.
+The climate is changing, and through a history of deforestation and degradation, we've reduced the ability of freshwater ecosystems to adapt to this modern threat.
+We have to take steps to ensure the long-term viability of salmon populations, and that can begin with restoring our rivers.

 Building richer freshwater environments